 Credit Card Delinquency Rates

 National credit card delinquency rates can indicate how households are handling their debt.
 Rising delinquency rates could mean that people don’t have enough money to pay their debts and could signal larger economic problems.
-In the first quarter of 2018, credit card delinquency rates at top commercial banks stood at 2.56%, according to the Federal Reserve.
+In the second quarter of 2019, credit card delinquency rates at top commercial banks stood at 2.56%, according to the Federal Reserve.
 This is only slightly lower than the previous quarter's rate of 2.58%, but higher than the second quarter of 2018, where the rate was 2.15%.

 What Happens After Credit Card Delinquency?

-Otherwise, if your credit card balance remains delinquent, it will eventually be closed and charged-off.
+If your credit card balance remains delinquent, it will eventually be closed and charged-off.
 That happens once your credit card payment is 180 days past due.
-Once a credit card balance is charged-off, you no longer have the opportunity to catch up again and bring your account current again.
-The entire balance is due and may be sent to a collection agency if you fail to pay it off with the original creditor.
+Once a credit card balance is charged-off, you no longer have the opportunity to catch up and bring your account current again.
+Instead, the entire balance is due and may be sent to a collection agency if you fail to pay it off with the original creditor.

 Can a Credit Card Delinquency Be Removed From Your Credit Report?

-Once negative information has been added to your credit report, it’s generally only removed if it is inaccurate, incomplete, cannot be verified, or past the credit reporting time limit.
-If your credit report includes an erroneously reported credit card delinquency, you can send a credit report dispute to have it investigated and removed.
+Once negative information has been added to your credit report, it’s generally only removed if it is inaccurate, incomplete, cannot be verified, or beyond the credit reporting time limit.
+If your credit report includes an erroneously-reported credit card delinquency, you can send a credit report dispute to have it investigated and removed.
 Send a copy of any evidence you have that can support your dispute.